Jiroemon Kimura

 Jiroemon Kimura (Japanese: 木村 次郎右衛門, Hepburn: Kimura Jirōemon; 19 April 1897 – 12 June 2013) was a Japanese supercentenarian who was the verified oldest living person between Dina Manfredini's death on 17 December 2012 and his own death at age 116 years and 54 days on 12 June 2013.
 Kimura became the oldest verified living man in the world on 25 September 2011 at the age of 114, upon the death of Peru's Horacio Celi Mendoza, and later also the oldest man in history whose lifespan is verified on 28 December 2012, when he surpassed the age of Christian Mortensen (1882–1998).
-He is the only verified man who has lived to age 116.
+He is the only verified man who has lived to age 116, and one of only six men known to be the oldest living person.

-Kimura was, after 113-year-old James Sisnett's death on 23 May 2013, the last surviving man born in the 19th century.
+After 113-year-old James Sisnett's death on 23 May 2013, Kimura was the last surviving man born in the 19th century.

 Family

-According to records, Kimura, then named Kinjiro Miyake (三宅 金治郎, Miyake Kinjirō), was born on 19 April 1897 in the fishing village of Kamiukawa, in the Kyoto Prefecture of the Empire of Japan, as the fifth of eight children to farmers Morizo Miyake (1858–1935) and Fusa Miyake (1867–1931); Kinjiro had two elder sisters (born 1 November 1887 and 11 December 1889 respectively) and two elder brothers (born 21 March 1892 and 20 February 1895 respectively), of whom, however, only the second sister (who lived to age 96) and second brother (who died on 2 July 1986) were alive at the time of Kinjiro's birth.
+According to records, Kimura, then named Kinjiro Miyake (三宅 金治郎, Miyake Kinjirō), was born on 19 April 1897 in the fishing village of Kamiukawa, in the Kyoto Prefecture of the Empire of Japan, as the fifth of eight children to farmers Morizo Miyake (1858–1935) and Fusa Miyake (1867–1931); Kinjiro had two elder sisters (born 1 November 1887 and 11 December 1889 respectively) and two elder brothers (born 21 March 1892 and 20 February 1895 respectively), of whom, however, only the second sister (who lived to the age of 96) and second brother (who died on 2 July 1986 aged 91) were alive at the time of Kinjiro's birth.

+Early life

 Verifying birthdate

 Kimura's age was further verified by researchers in an article that they published in 2017.

 After thorough research, including conducting family interviews and searching official records, the authors verified Kimura's age and date of birth.

 Kimura's nephew Tamotsu Miyake said his uncle's birthday was 19 March, but that this had been mistakenly recorded as 19 April in 1955 when records from neighbouring towns were consolidated and redone.

 The researchers concluded, however, that Kimura was listed as being born on 19 March 1897 (as opposed to 19 April 1897, his likely true birth date), on his school records due to his parents' desire to have him begin school a year earlier than his later birthday would have allowed, so that he could graduate from school earlier and begin working on the family farm.
 During this time in Japan, schoolchildren born before April were one school year ahead of schoolchildren who were born in April or afterwards.